CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

  * CodeStich blocks already have fully-functionning `<picture>` elements that perform very well.
 However, the developper will have to do a time-consumming job with resizing and reformatting assets.
  * Astro's `<Picture />` components must be manually written to replace stitches.
 On the other hand, they automatically process and optimize assets, which allows the developper to skip the resizing and reformatting preparation work.

+<a name="css"></a>

+### CSS

+Most CSS will be written within the components it's styling via **scoping**.
+Scoped styles are compiled behind-the-scenes to only apply to HTML written inside of that same component.
+The CSS that you write inside of an Astro component is automatically encapsulated inside of that

+As this kit runs `less`, we use the `<style lang="less"></style> tags to write our scoped CSS.

+You can also use standalone `less` stylesheets, located in `src/styles`.
+Don't forget to import them in your component.

 <a name="deployment"></a>